JAKuehl/veteran_population_analysis/README.md

 ## Data
 ---
-For this project, I ustilized the Public Use Microset data for 2018 that is pucblished by the United States Census Bureau.
+For this project, I utilized the Public Use Microset data for 2018 published by the United States Census Bureau.
 It represents a sample of roughly 1% of the US population.
 The data is published annually with American ACS updating the data from the decennial Census.
 More information about this data set and [technical documentation](https://www.census.gov/programs-surveys/acs/technical-documentation/pums/documentation.html) can be found on the Census website.

-The raw dataset can be downloaded from the census FTP site.
-Data is available in state specific sets for both housing and population.
-For this project I focused on 1yr and 5 yr US Population datasets.
+The links below open the census FTP site to download the raw dataset.
+Data is available in state-specific sets for both housing and population.
+For this project, I focused on 1yr and 5 yr US population datasets.
 While housing information is of considerable interest when discussing veterans, it is outside the scope fo this project.

 * [2018 1 Year PUMs Dataset Download (589 MBs Zipped).](https://www2.census.gov/programs-surveys/acs/data/pums/2018/1-Year/unix_pus.zip)
 * [2014-2018 5 Year PUMs Dataset Download (2.3 GBs Zipped)](https://www2.census.gov/programs-surveys/acs/data/pums/2018/5-Year/unix_pus.zip)

 ## Data Compression and Cleaning
 ---
-**NOTE** - These datasets 2.8 million records and 14.9 million records respectively.
+**NOTE** - These datasets 2.8 million records and 14.9 million records, respectively.
 Processing the 5yr PUMs dataset requires a minimum of 16 GB of RAM.

 * **Compression:** PUMs data is startlingly exhaustive and came in multiple sets.
-The 1 year PUMs is in 2 CSV files aand the 5 year data is in 4 sets.
+The 1-year PUMs arrives in 2 CSV files, and the 5-year set is in 4 CSVs.
 The data dictionary is 132 pages.
-However, most of the features that the Census Bureau capture are not necessaryily of interest.
-Removing those columns not only simplified that dataset, it was necessary for to make the set small enough to run locally.
-Additionally, anyone under the age of 18 is removed from teh datasets because you cannot serve in the military prior to that age.
-Only after this unnecessary data is removed are the sets small enough to be combined into one dataset and saved locally.
+However, most of the features that the Census Bureau capture are not necessarily of interest.
+Removing those columns simplified the datasets, it was necessary to make the set small enough to run locally.
+Additionally, I removed anyone under the age of 18 from the datasets because you cannot serve in the military before that age.
+Only after removing this unnecessary data are the sets small enough to be combined and saved locally.

-* **Cleaning:** Only after compressing the datasets to a workable size, did the work of cleaningthe data begin.
-PUMs data presented some interesting challenges.
+* **Cleaning:** Only after compressing the datasets to a workable size did cleaning the data begin.
+PUMs data presented some exciting challenges.
 First and foremost, nulls are rarely true nulls.
-In many cases, a null return actually implies a value.
+In many cases, a null return implies a value.
 For instance, a null in ```MAR``` means never married.
 Therefore, null treatment was decided on a feature by feature basis.

 ## Modeling
 ---
 Since ```HINS6``` measures VA Enrollment with a simple yes(1) or no(2), it is perfect dependent variable for classification.
-I tested an array of classification for optimal performance based on score, fit and variance.
+I tested an array of classification models for optimal performance based on score, fit, and variance.

 **Models Tested**
 1. Logisitic Regression